 Being able to collect email addresses in exchange for offering a useful value-added downloadable resource (also known as a lead magnet) is probably the most valuable marketing tool in your collection.
-Lead generation, as it’s known, should be a key purpose of your website.
-It involves creating a web page that includes a simple form asking for first name and email address.
-Generally, the more fields you include, the less likely a visitor is to complete the form so keep them to a minimum; we’d suggest just fields for just a first name and an email address.
+Lead generation, as it’s known, should be a key purpose of your website, particularly your blog/article area.

-If the thought of creating a web page and adding a form sounds intimidating, don’t worry it’s not, and there are lots of tools out there to help.
-We’ve used three landing page tools, Leadpages, Unbounce and Instapage (my current choice).
+If you don't want to use our platform, there are lots of tools out there to help.
+I used two landing page tools, Leadpages and Instapage.
 They all charge for the service (between £25 and £30 a month for the basic package).
-I love how easy Instapage is with its drag and drop editing but Leadpages has also just introduced the same functionality and is a very widely used landing page tool.
+I love how easy Instapage is with its drag and drop editing but Leadpages has also just introduced similar functionality and is a very widely used landing page tool.